chadyred/glpi-ocsinventory-stack-docker/README.md

 ##### URI

 On OCS inventory URL are `/ocsreports`, `/download` and `/snmp`, and for all client agent, configuration have to send infor;ation to URI `/ocsinventory` for send informations.

+>> 400 error (Bad Request) on the uri `/ocsinventory` and 400 forbidden on `/download` on browser **is normal** : this url is for agent install on all your devices which are clients and send information about their devices.

 #### About OCS Inventoy and many infomation